 The size of the practice will significantly affect the value.
 A larger practice in a prime location should generally be valued higher compared to a similar but smaller practice in a less desirable location.
 How long the practice has been in place will matter as well—is the practice old and established, or is it a start-up?
 Does it have options for growth, or is the business model simply set to be sustainable?

 You should also consider location in terms of your personal preference as well.
 Location will certainly affect value generally, but a practice in an area where you want to live might be more valuable to you than another buyer or seller.

 Practices that own all of their equipment might be valued higher compared to a practice that leases their equipment.
-However, for some buyers or sellers, owning equipment can be a burden rather than a benefit.
+However, for some people buying an optometry practice, or selling one, owning equipment can be a burden rather than a benefit.